 - Advance state policies that restrict the juvenile justice system’s use of incarceration and expand the use of community-based programs for youth;

-- End the practice of trying, sentencing, and incarcerating youth as adults; and
+- End the practice of trying, sentencing, and incarcerating youth in the adult criminal justice system; and

 - Promote the fair and equitable treatment of youth of color who come into contact with the juvenile justice system.

 Video: Katie Couric talks to the filmmaker and others involved in the “Kids for Cash” movie – February 2014

 Video: Katayoon Majd and James Bell, conversation on youth of color – February 19, 2014